 Contact a Restraining Order Defense Attorney in Portland, Oregon

 You should not rely on information you read about family restraining orders on the Internet, as it may be wrong, outdated, or not apply to your situation.
 It's always best to discuss your case with an experienced Portland defense lawyer.
-For a free initial consultation, call 503-388-4362 or send me an e-mail through this website.
-From my office in the World Trade Center in downtown Portland, I represent clients in Multnomah County, Clackamas County, Washington County and communities throughout Oregon.
+Contact me online to setup your free consult.